Penshaw Monument: Background

 John George Lambton (born 1792) was the son of William Henry Lambton and Lady Anne Barbara Frances Villiers.
 He attended Eton College, then joined the 10th Royal Hussars in 1809.
 Lambton became Member of Parliament for County Durham in 1813; politically, he had a reputation for radicalism and proposing electoral reform, earning him the nickname "Radical Jack".
 In 1828 he was raised to the peerage, becoming Baron Durham.
 In 1830 Durham was made Lord Privy Seal in Earl Grey's cabinet and was charged with producing a draft of the bill that became the Reform Act 1832.
 He resigned his position in 1833, and was created Earl of Durham shortly afterwards.
 He was a Freemason and became Deputy Grand Master of the United Grand Lodge of England in 1834.

 The second Melbourne ministry appointed him Ambassador to Russia in 1835; he spent two years in the post.
-In 1838 Durham agreed to become Governor-General of British North America, and was sent to the British colony of Lower Canada (now Quebec) to deal with rebellions in the region.
+In 1838, Lord Durham agreed to become Governor-General of British North America, and was sent to the British colony of Lower Canada (now Quebec) to deal with rebellions in the region.
 After a failed attempt to exile rebel leaders to Bermuda, he resigned from the post and left Canada after five months.
 His Report on the Affairs of British North America (1839) recommended that Lower Canada merge with the English-speaking province of Upper Canada to anglicise its French-speaking inhabitants; it also advocated limited self-government for the colony.

 After an illness lasting several months, thought to be tuberculosis, he died on 28 July 1840 in Cowes, Isle of Wight.
 On 3 August, his body was taken in his own yacht to Sunderland, then in a steamship to Lambton Castle.
 His funeral took place on 10 August, and was attended by over 300 Freemasons; they wanted to perform a Masonic ceremony for the occasion, but were asked not to do so by Durham's family.
 The ceremony began at the castle, where the Earl lay in state in the dining room.
 A procession, consisting of around 450 people in carriages and hundreds more on foot, then conveyed the body to the parish church of St Mary and St Cuthbert, Chester-le-Street, where Durham was buried in his family vault.
 A large crowd gathered to observe the procession; its size has been estimated as between 30,000 and 50,000 people.
 The Marquess of Londonderry, a political opponent of Durham's, travelled from London to act as a pallbearer at the funeral.